bartbutenaers/node-red-contrib-rtsp-client/README.md

 + ***AAC FDK (non-GPL)***: AAC decoder not included in standard FFmpeg.
 + ***MP3***: MP3 decoder.

+The most optimal scenario is that your camera stream contains AAC audio (which is the successor of MP3), because then then you *"Copy input codec"* to keep the AAC.
+That way no re-encoding is required, so only few CPU and RAM is required on your Node-RED server.
+And since all major browsers support AAC, you can easily display it (e.g. by converting it to framented MP4).

 #### Sample rate
 The audio sampling frequency.
 When this field is empty, the sampling frequency will not be changed (i.e. no re-encoding).